lolaBerkowitz/lolaBerkowitz.github.io/_pages/about.md

 ======
 Hello :) I'm a native Californian who's been living in the high desert of Albuquerque, New Mexico since 2015.
 You can call me Laura (she/her).
 Aside from my fondness of attractor dynamics, ephys, and detailed behavioral analyses, I'm all about local coffee roasters, vivid hair colors, and growing my own food.

 This website serves to summarize my work in translational neuroscience.
 Peruse the pages and click the links to papers/talks.
-If you are actually here for a tutorial on hot pink hair dye - DM me.
-I totally got you.
-Otherwise, happy browsing.
+Happy browsing.

 Research Interests
 ------